verbb/formie/docs/theming/template-overrides.md

 Adding a template file in your specified template directory will use that template file over the ones Formie provide.

-You might also have noticed we've shown `address` in a folder.
+You might also have noticed we've shown `date` in a folder.
 Due to how Twig resolves templates, the below are equivalent:

 ```
-fields/address.html - Is the same as - fields/address/index.html
+fields/date.html - Is the same as - fields/date/index.html
 ```

 For complex fields that have multiple templates, we've used folders to organise multiple templates in a single folder.
 You're welcome to follow this same pattern, but you're not forced to.

-For example, the Address field, has the following templates in a folder:
+For example, the Date field, has the following templates in a folder:

+- `fields/date/_calendar.html`
-- `fields/address/_country.html`
+- `fields/date/_datepicker.html`
-- `fields/address/_field.html`
+- `fields/date/_dropdowns.html`
-- `fields/address/_input.html`
+- `fields/date/_inputs.html`
-- `fields/address/index.html`
+- `fields/date/index.html`

-This is because the address field has many parts, and is complex.
+This is because the date field has many display configurations.
 If you want to override the templates for this field, you just need to alter the `index.html` file.
 You can use the includes (denoted by `_`), or you don't have to.

 ## Overriding Partials
 You'll have noticed in our preview of the templates' directory, the inclusion of an `_includes` directory.
 This houses partial templates that are used throughout the templates.
 This helps not only with re-use, but keeps things modular, which has a flow-on effect when you want to override _just_ a partial.